Counseling Services

 Crisis Contacts

 Students who find themselves or others in a crisis/emergency should call NDSCS Police at 701-671-2233 or 911.
-For other concerns that may not need immediate attention, please call NDSCS Student Health Services at 701-671-2286 to schedule an appointment.
+For other concerns that may not need immediate attention, please call NDSCS Student Wellness at 701-671-2286 to schedule an appointment.

 Important Phone Numbers